ArkaniumLauncher/minecraft-pvp-faction/README.md

 * Player (player)
 * Default (default permission group)

-When a player create or join faction, the rank change from `default` group to `player` group.
+When a player create or join a faction, this rank change from `default` group to `player` group.

-To add full rights to an user:
+To add full rights to a user:

 ```
 lp user <username> parent add owner
 ```

-To remove an user from the owner group:
+To remove a user from the owner group:

 ```
 lp user <username> parent remove owner